This section contains information on the code of conduct and limitations of use placed on computer resources at Drury.

 In accomplishing these purposes, Drury University works to facilitate the exercise in good faith of fair use rights by its faculty and staff in furthering their research, teaching, and service activities.
 The university shall:

 The four factor fair use analysis is a subjective one.
 There is not one determinative factor; rather, each factor is weighed and balanced.
 Because application of fair use must be done on a case-by-case basis where reasonable people may disagree on how to interpret the material facts in specific cases, which can vary greatly, Drury University can only provide guidance to its faculty and staff in understanding copyright and fair use.
-The following Web sites are particularly useful in understanding the legal principles involved and the current state of statutory and case law dealing with this area.
-They also provide some common scenarios that faculty might consult to obtain guidance in making fair use analyses.

 These four factors must be evaluated together to determine if their collective weight leans toward fair use or not.
 An excellent discussion of the principles of fair use is available at: http://www.usg.edu/copyright.html